ygkn/kokuban/README.md

 # kokuban

-A colorscheme like blackboard. (kokuban means blackboard in Japanese.)
+A color-scheme like blackboard. (kokuban means blackboard in Japanese.)

 ![image](./kokuban.png)